fmatter/digital-grammar-tutorial/README.md

 ```shell
 pylingdocs new
 ```
-You will be asked some setup prompts.
+You will be asked some project setup prompts; the crucial one asks for the location of your CLDF dataset.
+If you followed the instructions so far, the default (`cldf/metadata.json`) should work; otherwise, enter the path to your dataset.

 2. (optional) write stuff! ([how to use pylingdocs](https://pylingdocs.readthedocs.io/en/latest/usage.html#quick-start))
 3. create another CLDF dataset combining data and description (`make pylingdocs`):